Supporting National Human Rights Institutions

 Supporting the establishment of national human rights institutions

-We provide advice and legal drafting assistance to governments and parliaments so that new NHRIs can comply with the Paris Principles.
+We provide advice and assistance to governments and parliaments so that new NHRIs can comply with the Paris Principles.

 Delivering professional development training

 We offers a broad range of training programs that help strengthen the capacity of our members to do their important work.